-I’m sure we all have a few we can think of.
+I’m sure we all have a few people we can think of.
 How do we deal with toxic behavior?
 How do they know how to get under our skin so perfectly?
 Well, there’s a way for them not to!
 The main thing to keep in mind is they only do if we allow them to.
 Easier said than done!
 We’ve all been there before.
 Everyone has different tolerance levels, but when tensions hit the fan, it can get quite ugly, right?

 Imagine being a mediator for Trump and Biden.
 How do two very different people and personalities come to some kind of consensus?
 How do leaders like these provide any hope when all we recently see is chaos, manipulation and misinformation?
 Maybe they aren’t really a rude person, maybe they are stressed people who are being rude.